vnegrisolo/vnegrisolo.github.io/_posts/javascript/2016-10-25-chrome-extensions-application.md

 series: chrome-extension
 ---

 That's the final part of a series regarding **Chrome Extension Development**.
-In this post I'm using a simple version of [netflex] for showing how to configure the injection of your `js/css` files into an existing thrid part website.
+In this post I'm using a simple version of [NetFlex][netflex] for showing how to configure the injection of your `js/css` files into an existing thrid part website.
 Also how to receive a message from your popup and then interact with the main application.

 # Injecting js/css files